Establishing an open source policy: The first step to legal protection

 - Procedures for fulfilling license obligations

-- Person in charge and contact information
+- The person in charge and contact details

 - Procedures for handling policy violations

-Completing this lab will meet the requirements below:
+Completing this exercise meets the requirements below:

 ISO/IEC 5230

-| Item ID | Requirements | Self-certification checklist |
+| Item ID | Requirement | Self-certification checklist |

 |---|---|---|